ntokozodev/ts-data-sanitizer/README.md

 # ts-data-sanitizer

-A TypeScript utility for sanitizing data by removing empty values, functions, and nulls.
+A TypeScript utility for sanitizing data by removing empty values, functions, and nulls, returning a plain JavaScript object.

 ## Installation